 Many premium panels go far beyond this baseline.
 For example, some tier-1 manufacturers test their panels against 2-inch hailstones traveling at over 70 mph.

-Even if the glass doesn't visibly break, the impact can cause microscopic fractures in the silicon cells beneath.
-These "micro-cracks" disrupt the flow of electricity, significantly reducing the panel's lifespan and output.
-(Learn more about panel degradation in our guide: Solar Panel Lifespan: How Long Do They Really Last?).
+- Micro-cracks from Sub-Lethal Impacts: A hailstone might not shatter the front glass, but the kinetic impact can cause microscopic fractures in the silicon cells beneath.
+These "micro-cracks" disrupt the flow of electricity, significantly reducing the panel's lifespan and output over time.

-While the panels themselves can survive 140 mph winds, the mounting hardware often fails first.
-If the wind gets underneath the panels, it creates massive aerodynamic lift—like an airplane wing.
-If the lag bolts securing the racking to your roof or ground mount pull loose, the entire array can be ripped away and destroyed.
+- Mounting Hardware Failure: While the panels themselves can survive 140 mph winds, the mounting hardware often fails first.
+If wind gets underneath the panels, it creates massive aerodynamic lift.
+If the lag bolts securing the racking to your roof or ground mount pull loose, the entire array can be ripped away.

 Proactive Strategies to Protect Your Solar Panels